Blotch3D/Blotch3D/README.md

 described in the [Quick start for Windows](#quick-start-for-windows) section.

+To distribute a program for Microsoft Windows, deliver everything in your project's output folder.
+The MonoGame SDK does not need to be installed on the target system.
+Projects for other platforms may require different delivery methods.

 The easiest way to create a new project for Windows is to copy an existing example project (like the basic example) and then rename it using Visual Studio.